aergoio/ledger-app-aergo/README.md

 root@656be163fe84:/app#
 ```

-Then run this command on this prompt:
+Then run this command on the above prompt:

 ```
 make